1) Give up Alcohol

 A study of the Cell Stem Cell shows that cycles of fasting protect against immune system damage and induce immune system regeneration, shifting stem cells from a dormant state to a state of self-renewal.
 As a side effect, fasting also has major implications for healthier aging.
 The immune system decline contributes to increased susceptibility to disease as people age by outlining how prolonged fasting cycles (periods of no food for two to four days at a time over the course of six months) kill older and damaged immune cells and generate new ones.

 It’s important to eat healthy on non-fasting days.
 Remember, overeating kills your stem cells.
 Fasting is a state of mind.
 Your body doesn’t need as much food as your mind thinks.
-You can drink water, tea, or coffee (typically not recommended, but I include coffee with my fasts), read, write or sleep.
+Instead, you can drink water, tea, or coffee (typically not recommended, but I include coffee with my fasts), read, write or sleep.
 Allow yourself and your body and mind to rest.

 5) Lift Weights and Move